suent/Carpenter.AzurePipelines/docs/configuration.md

 If true, a GitHub release is created during the Production Finalize.
 This value is set by the `addGitHubReleaseOnProd` parameter.
 The default value is **false**.

-## PipelineBot

-The PipelineBot is automation that manages the pipeline and its outside connections.

-### Carpenter.PipelineBot

-The GitHub username for the pipeline bot.

-### Carpenter.PipelineBot.Email

-The email address of the pipeline bot.

-### Carpenter.PipelineBot.Name

-The name of the pipeline bot.

-### PipelineBot-GitHub-PAT

-The GitHub personal access token for the pipeline bot.
-This value should be supplied to the pipeline as a secret variable through a Variable group or through an Azure key vault.

-This token is used by the following jobs/steps:
-* AddGitTags
-* DeployNuGet (when target is github.com)
-* IncrementVersion
-* PublishBranch